carlosmccosta/effective-parakeet/README.md

 ## How to enable debug logging

-The node logs extra information at level debug, including the settings used when capturing.
+The node logs extra information at log level debug, including the settings used when capturing.
 Enable debug logging to troubleshoot issues.

 ```